-In the last hours of peace on 8 June, 1987, the US Air Force’s Strategic Air Command found itself in an unprecedented position.
-While its sister major commands in the Air Force and other service branches were hurriedly preparing for a war that seemed ready to begin at any moment, SAC was taking extreme measures to adopt and maintain a low key, business-as-usual approach.
-It was strange to imagine, but nevertheless true.
-Even though diplomatic efforts had more or less ended by this time, a late afternoon discussion over the hotline between President Reagan and General Secretary Romanov had produced an unexpected agreement: Both leaders agreed to keep the posture of their respective strategic forces untouched unless the alert level of the other superpower appeared to be changing.
-Reagan, and his Soviet counterpart had come to a mutual agreement on the conduct of the war that was to come.
+In the final hours of peace on 8 July, 1987, the US Air Force’s Strategic Air Command found itself in a peculiar position.
+As the other major commands in the Air Force and in other service branches prepared for war, SAC was maintaining a low key, business-as-usual approach.
+It was strange development, but nevertheless true.
+Although diplomatic efforts had all but closed down by this time, a late afternoon discussion over the hotline between President Reagan and General Secretary Romanov had brought about an unexpected informal arrangement.
+The two leaders promised to keep the postures of their respective strategic forces untouched unless the alert level of the other superpower seemed to be changing.
+Whether by design or chance, Reagan, and his Soviet counterpart had come to a mutual agreement on the conduct of the war that was to come.

 The Third World War would be fought conventionally.
 But if NATO or the Warsaw Pact fared badly on the battlefield all bets were off.
 At the very least, Reagan and Romanov wanted to keep the lid on the nuclear box for as long as possible.